 - Offer 10 percent off to someone who books a party within the first three months of your new events program launching

-If you already have a program and want to make sure your customers know about it, add a page on your website with the latest event info and photos of previous events held in your space (with permission from your clients).
+To make sure your customers know about an existing program, you can just add a page on your website with the latest event info and photos of previous events held in your space (with permission from your customers of course).
 This page is also a great place to highlight that your space is ideal for multiple event types, like rehearsal dinners, birthday parties, and corporate events.
-You could even slip a small, well-designed piece of paper with event info into check presenters, to encourage diners to host events in your space.
+You could even slip a small, well-designed event 1-pager into check presenters, to encourage diners to host events in your space.

 6. Make tracking sales and inventory easier